PhysicsMD/PhysicsMD/README.md

 Hi, Im Alenn Wright

-  I am a Graduate from NAU with a Bachalors in Electrical Engineering with Computer Emphasis.
+  I am a Graduate from NAU with a Bachelors in Electrical Engineering with Computer Emphasis.
 I also have a minor in Computer Science looking for jobs in any form Local to Arizona or Remote.
 I am most familiar with C, JAVA, and PYTHON.
 I also have my hands wet in Javascript, HTML, CSS, MYSQL, C++, Assembly, MATLAB, PHP, TypeScript, Verilog, and PyScript.

 For any Contact, reach out via E-mail: Agw73@nau.edu or by Discord: `PhysicsMD#4682`.